apaval26/AssetKeeper-v1.0.0-MVP/README.md

 Terminal access

-Your project files ready to run
+All project files ready to run

-No local setup needed.
+No local setup is required.

 2. Navigate to the project folder
-If your MVP is inside a subfolder with parentheses, they must be quoted: cd "SoftDevGrProject_Repo-main(2)"
-This avoids the bash syntax error you saw earlier.

-If no directory found message is displayed, type ls in the console and copy and paste the SoftDevGrProject_Repo-main(2) from there with the quotation marks and add it to the cd command.
+If the project folder contains parentheses, it must be quoted in the terminal to avoid a Bash syntax error.

+Example:

+Code
+cd "SoftDevGrProject_Repo-main(2)"
+If the terminal reports “No such file or directory”, type:

+Code
+ls
+Then copy the exact folder name shown and use it inside quotes:

+Code
+cd "<folder name>"
+If the project contains a nested folder with the same name, enter it:

+Code
-Then type cd SoftDevGrProject_Repo-main command twice.
+cd SoftDevGrProject_Repo-main

-4. Install dependencies
+3. Install dependencies
+If the repository includes a requirements.txt file:

+Code
-If you have a requirements.txt: pip install -r requirements.txt in the terminal.
+pip install -r requirements.txt
-If not, you can skip this step.

-5. Install Django and ApScheduler(If not included)
+If not, install Django and APScheduler manually:

+Code
 pip install django
-pip install apscheduler(automated notifications)
+pip install apscheduler

-6. Run the application
+4. Run the application
+Start the Django development server:

+Code
-python manage.py runserver
+python manage.py runserver 0.0.0.0:8000
-Codespaces requires the 0.0.0.0 binding so the port can be forwarded.
+Codespaces requires the 0.0.0.0 binding so the port can be forwarded to the browser.